-Who’s it for: Those who like to press play and walk away.
+Who it’s for: Those who like to press play and walk away.

-Why we picked Pandora
+Why we picked Pandora:

 The best for indie music discovery

-How much will it cost: Free with ads for access to 120 million user-added tracks, $5 per month for ad-free access to user-added tracks, $10 for user added tracks plus 30 million major label tracks.
+How much it will cost: Free with ads for access to 120 million user-added tracks, $5 per month for ad-free access to user-added tracks, $10 for user-added tracks plus 30 million major label tracks.

-Why we picked SoundCloud
+Why we picked SoundCloud: